 --all-branches- determines the files to upload by examining

-.dvcfiles in all Git branches instead of just those present in the current workspace.
-It's useful if branches are used to track experiments or project checkpoints.
+.dvcmetafiles in all Git branches, as well as in the workspace.
+It's useful if branches are used to track experiments.
 Note that this can be combined with

 -Tbelow, for example using the

 targets.
-If none are provided, this option is ignored.
-By traversing all stage dependencies, DVC searches backward from the target stages in the corresponding pipelines.
-This means DVC will not push files referenced in later stages than the
+This determines files to push by resolving all dependencies of the targets: DVC searches backward from the targets in the corresponding pipelines.
+This will not push files referenced in later stages than the

 --recursive- determines the files to push by searching each target directory and its subdirectories for